enessmr/hyprmaterial3/README.md

 open an issue

-Dont have a GH account?
-Go f&%k yourself
+Dont have a GH account? then don't use these dots 😤